AliSawari/code-review/README.md

 ## Other Ideas for Improving the Code
-there are few other options that could be tweaked to better shape this project into a better "production-ready" one.
+there are few other options that could be tweaked to shape this project into a better "production-ready" one.

 - Logging Information by an Advanced Logger Service
 - Unit and Integration Tests using Testing Frameworks
+- Availability and Advanced Performance Tests